labgem/microscope-user-doc/docs/content/metabolism/domainviewer.rst

 |

-The **Genomic Objects** table provides informations regarding the genomic objects depicted in the graphical representation.
+The **Genomic Objects** table provides information regarding the genomic objects depicted in the graphical representation.

 .. image:: img/antiSMASH4_Feature.PNG